slicex-ai/elm/README.md

 ## ELM-v0.1 Model Release
 This repository contains code to run our ELM models.
 The current ELM model `elm-v0.1` (named _Rambutan_) was pre-trained (an intermediate checkpoint was used) and then instruction fine-tuned for downstream tasks.

 Models are located in the `models` folder.
-ELM models in this repository comes in three sizes (elm-1.0, elm-0.75 and elm-0.25) and supports the following use-cases.
+ELM models in this repository comes in three sizes (elm-1.0, elm-0.75 and elm-0.25). **All these different slices are extracted from the same ELM finetuned checkpoint for inference** and supports the following use-cases.
 - news_classification
 - toxicity_detection
 - news_content_generation
 - news_summarization

+**NOTE: ELM-v0.1 is an early version finetuned from an intermediate pretrained checkpoint & without any KV caching, decoding optimizations, or quantization applied.**

 ## Setup ELM